eligosource/eventsourced/README.md

 Serialization
 -------------

-Applications can configure custom serializers for events.
-Custom serializers are applied for both, writing the event to a journal and for remote communication.
+Applications can configure custom serializers for events of event `Message`s.
+Custom serializers are used for both, writing the event to a journal and for remote communication.
 They can be configured like any other [Akka serializer](http://doc.akka.io/docs/akka/2.1.0-RC2/scala/serialization.html).
 For example:

     akka {
       actor {